affaanq/js-learning/README.md

 # js-learning
-A code repo for JavaScript
+A code repo for learning JavaScript